Ocean research and education is at the core of our mission:

 At EOY we will compile all data into a report and publish results to our outlets.

-50,000 Bay Scallop seed was purchased from the MVSG and delivered to us on May 19th, 2023.
-The seed was placed into seapa bins with 1mm mesh liners and placed on our nursery raft in the lagoon.
-By 6/10 the baby scallops had doubled in size and on july 5th we measured the scallops before moving them into their grow out containers.
-Scallops measured between 14mm and 7mm.
-Half of the scallops were stocked into mid water mesh bags, while the other half were stocked into 1/4" mesh grow out bags, loaded into cages and placed in various depths on the lagoon pond farm site.
-Cage depth ranged from just 10ft below the surface to 40ft below the surface.
-Mesh bags were hung from a raft and descended down to various depths, from just 5ft below the surface all the way to 30ft below the surface.
-Stocking densities in each container were at 100 count (100 per bag or 100 per net).
-2 containers of seapa seed was allowed to remain in the water to see if further growth could be achieved.
-On July 22nd, we checked on the seapa cages to find almost 100% mortality on the remaining seed.
-Cages had become overfouled, and the scallops had reduced to mortality for survival.
+On July 22nd, we checked on the Seapa cages to find almost 100% mortality on the remaining seed.
+The Seapa nursery cages had become overfouled, and the scallops had reduced to mortality for survival.
 The nets and oyster cages were also checked on July 22nd, and measurements were taken from both containers, with the average net sized scallop being 18mm, and cage bag size being 20mm.
+We opted to allow more time between measurements as growth was slowly considerably and we did not want to handle the product as much in attempt to reduce mortality.
 On September 2nd all of the gear was checked to find that scallops grown below 20ft of depth on the site had died due to anoxic conditions on the farm.
-This meant all cages below this depth, and all lantern nets below this depth experienced 100% mortality.
+This meant all cages below this depth, and all lantern nets hanging below this depth experienced 100% mortality.
 Of the stock that survived, scallops showed great growth and survivability.
 At this time, the gear was exchanged for larger mesh, as the scallops could now be placed on standard 3/4" oyster bag mesh.
-The cage scallops were moved up to final growout size, and the mesh net scallops were moved up to a larger mesh final growout lantern net.
+The cage scallops were moved up to final growout size bags, and the mesh net scallops were moved up to a larger mesh final growout lantern net.
+Dead scallops were removed from the containers and the scallops were put to bed for the winter.

 Final Outcomes: